 In order to classify the FEI face images as containing males or females, as well as whether or not the individual was smiling, LDA was performed on the computed principal components.

 To test the LDA assumption of multivariate normality, I produced chi-squared plots of the principal components.

-Plot of from FEI Data
+First 20 principal components from FEI Data

 Examining the plot above, we can see a slight deviation from the